pektin/jam/docs/jam/comments.rst

 Comments
 ########

-Comments allow the programmer to add a form of metadata to code in the form of natural language.
+Comments allow the programmer to add metadata to code in the form of natural language.
 They allow a programmer to add descriptions otherwise impossible to add with standard code for themselves or others.
 It is advised to use comments in order to keep code maintainable, avoiding any duplicate descriptions between the code and the comments.

-Multi-line comments do not exist, primarily because most modern code editing tools have shortcuts to achieve the same thing.
+Multi-line comments do not exist, primarily because most modern code editing tools have shortcuts to achieve the same thing with single line comments.

 Syntax
 ======